Minajab/AppliedAI_EmotionDetection/README.md

 ### Data cleaning and processing

 ## List of dependencies
+The following dependencies have been installed for Python 3.9.6 and above.

-1. matplotlib
+1. matplotlib==3.8.0
-2. Pillow
+2. Pillow==10.1.0
-3. opencv-python
+3. opencv-python==4.8.1.78
-4. numpy
+4. numpy==1.26.1
-5. scikit-image
+5. scikit-image==0.22.0
+6. tifffile==2023.9.26
+7. torch==2.1.0
+8. torchaudio==2.1.0
+9. torchvision==0.16.0
+10. tqdm==4.66.1
+11. scikit-learn==1.3.2
+12. seaborn==0.13.0

 ## Follow below steps for cleaning and processing your images:
 1. Download the project's ZIP file and unzip it.
 Then, open your command prompt (CMD) and navigate to the project directory.
 2. Use `python -m venv venv` to create a virtual environment called venv.
 For more information about Python virtual environments, please refer to [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html).
-3. If you are using macOS or Linux, use the command source venv/bin/activate to activate the virtual environment.
+3. If you are using macOS or Linux, use the command `source venv/bin/activate` to activate the virtual environment.
 However, if you are on Windows, navigate to the 'Scripts' directory within the virtual environment and execute the command 'activate'.
-4. Use `pip install -r requirements.txt` to install all needed Python packages.
+4. Use `pip install -r requirements.txt` to install all needed Python packages (if you have GPU with cuda installed, you can run `pip install -r requirements_gpu.txt`).
 5. Download the original data from [https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing](https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing) and please place four folders containing emotional classes into the 'Dataset' directory.
 This 'Dataset' directory will serve as the input for the clearance code.
 6. Change directory to Python_Code.
 Run `python Clearance.py`.
 You'll notice that the main function calls all other processing and cleaning functions in a specific order.
 7. Ultimately, the Dataset diretory will contain the cleaned and preprocessed data, as the processed and cleaned images have been overwritten in their original directories.